 9. At 5:30, Collector misleads our Client that a Renters Report doesn't have a Statute of Limitations.

 Collection Call of the Week

 Have you received collection calls or voice mail messages similar to this one?
-If so, call Ron at 214.504.7102.
+If so, give Ron a call at 214.504.7102.

 Violations by the Collector:

 - Veiled threat of legal action when none was intended. buy prednisone 5mg

 - No mini-Miranda statement (" This call is from a debt collector.
 Anything you say may be used for that purpose").

 - Caller did not identify the collection company she was calling from.